Alix35301/ncit-assesment-leave/README.md

 # Leave Management

 Leave management system for NCIT users to apply for leave and admins to approve or reject applications.

+# Stack

+Laravel
+Vue
+Inertia

 ## How to Run